PLANT-BASED MILK ALTERNATIVES

 Note: Most sampled plant-based beverages contain stabilisers and are fortified.
 It is advisable to read the labels of each brand to determine the specific fortification that is applicable.
 At present there is no regulation stipulating the nutritional requirement for plant-based imitation dairy beverages.

 Milk is an excellent source of highly bioavailable calcium, of which we require 1 000 mg a day to ensure optimal bone strength during all life stages.
-The amount of calcium in a food or beverage and its bioavailability and absorbability are all vitally important for human health.
-Lactose, casein, and phosphopeptides are all found in cow’s milk and they all promote calcium absorption.
-The human gut can rapidly absorb 30% to 35% of the calcium in cow’s milk.
+The amount, bioavailability and absorbability of a product’s calcium are all important for human health.
+Lactose, casein and phosphopeptides found in cow’s milk promote calcium absorption.
+The human gut can rapidly absorb 30–35% of the calcium in cow’s milk.

-Plant-based beverages may well contain equal amounts of calcium.
-However, they are all fortified with either calcium tri-phosphates or calcium carbonate and may contain chemical compounds that inhibit calcium absorption, e.g. oxalates (nuts and beans) and phytates (beans, seeds, nuts, soy isolates and high-fibre whole grains, e.g. oats).
-Oxalates and phytates bind to calcium and form insoluble compounds, which are difficult to absorb.
-Regrettably, the human body only absorbs about 5% of the calcium in plant foods.
-Consequently, individuals who depend on plant sources for their calcium intake, have to eat very large quantities of such foods to obtain sufficient calcium for their body’s requirements, or take supplements.
-The calcium in one glass (250 ml) of milk is equivalent to 23 almonds, two cups of cooked spinach, three cups of beans or seven cups of cooked broccoli.
+Although plant-based beverages may contain equal amounts of calcium as cow’s milk, the products are fortified.
+This means either calcium triphosphate or calcium carbonate has been added to the product.
+In addition, plant-based beverages may contain chemical compounds that inhibit calcium absorption, e.g. oxalates (common in nuts and beans) and phytates (found in beans, seeds, nuts, soy isolates and high-fibre whole grains such as oats).
+Oxalates and phytates bind to calcium and form insoluble compounds, which are difficult to absorb (the human body only absorbs only about 5% of the calcium in plant foods).
+Consequently, individuals who have a mainly plant-based diet have to eat large quantities of calcium-containing plant foods to obtain sufficient calcium for their body’s requirements, or take supplements.
+The calcium in one glass (250 ml) of milk is equivalent to that in 23 almonds, two cups of cooked spinach, three cups of beans or seven cups of cooked broccoli.

-Plant-based beverages should preferably not be used as complete milk replacements because it differs substantially in its nutrient composition.
-However, a plant-based diet together with cow’s milk and dairy can be highly beneficial and deserves to be considered as a solution to providing a sustainable diet for the growing human population.
+Plant-based beverages should preferably not be used as complete milk replacements, because the products differ substantially in their nutrient composition.
+However, a plant-based diet together with cow’s milk and dairy can be beneficial and should be considered as a solution to providing a sustainable diet for the growing human population.